 Have you always worked in the dental field?
 If not, what other fields?
 Any other degrees acquired before turning to hygiene?

 I have worked in dentistry since leaving school at 16.
 First I worked as a dental assistant and gained my first qualifications.
 However, I always wanted to be a dental hygienist and knew the Royal Air Force provided training opportunities, so, I joined the RAF aged 18.
-I was selected for DH training aged 23 and finished serving when I was 28, in 2008.
+I was selected for DH training at 23 and finished serving when I was 28, in 2008.

 What country did you or do you work abroad in?
 From which years?